 For any review steps assigned to a peer or direct reports group, the manager can reopen the step for specific users.

 Click Next to proceed to the Review Summary step.
-See Review Task - Create - Step 3 - Review Summary.
+See Performance Review Task - Create/Edit Review Summary.

 For Peer Group steps, it is very important that each reviewee in the performance review task has peers established before the performance review task begins.
 If the reviewee does not have sufficient peers when the Reviewer Selection step is submitted, then the minimum number of reviewers is not enforced.
 For example, if the required number of peers is set to 2, then the following occurs:

 - If the reviewee has two peers when the task begins, then the reviewee's two peers are automatically selected.
 In the Reviewer Selector step, the reviewee has the option to deselect one or both of the selected peers and create new peers.
 In this scenario, the minimum number of reviewers is enforced because the reviewee had the minimum number of peers.

 - If the reviewee has one peer when the task begins, then the reviewee's one peer is automatically selected, and the minimum number of peers is automatically reduced to one (the number of peers that the reviewee has).
 In the Reviewer Selector step, the reviewee has the option to deselect the selected peer and create a new peer.
 In this scenario, the minimum number of reviewers is automatically reduced to the number of peers that the reviewee has.